I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	if combat proceeds, say "The leaf might as well be made of bronze.
 It won't tear." instead;
 	remove the noun from play;
 	say "You tear [the noun] across, feeling a sudden stabbing pain, and the world is momentarily hazy.
 When you reappear, even the hedges themselves are somehow shaking, adjusting, changing.";
-	if a leaf is part of the branch begin;
-		tidy the labyrinth for a fresh quest;
+	if a leaf is part of the branch: tidy the labyrinth for a fresh quest;
-	otherwise;
+	otherwise:
 		say "[paragraph break]But it seems there will be no more patience.
 Even as you reassemble at the archway, the never-children tear you limb from limb!";
-		end the game saying "You exhausted the Maze of Royal Beasts";
+		end the game saying "You exhausted the Maze of Royal Beasts".
-	end if.

 Section E(l) - The four tasks